MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-driver-failed-load.md

 - A driver file that is not present, a binary file that is corrupted, a file I/O problem, or a driver that references an entry point in another binary that could not be loaded.

-- Starting with Windows Vista, the driver does not comply with [kernel-mode code signing policy](kernel-mode-code-signing-policy--windows-vista-and-later-.md).
+- The driver does not comply with [kernel-mode code signing policy](kernel-mode-code-signing-policy--windows-vista-and-later-.md).